supriya-s-jadhav/AWS-Certifications/1.AWS Cloud Practitioner/ReadMe.md

 AWS Certified Cloud Practitioner (AWS CCP) exam overview and preparation guide.
 Useful links from AWS site are added.
 This can be considered as a good starting point to prepare for the exam.

+AWS Certified Cloud Practitioner Exam is the easiest exam to pass for anyone with no prior cloud experience.
+I would highly recommend anyone who are on the journey of AWS certification to start with this basic certification and it also helps in boosting the experience.
+I wish everyone all the best !!

+# My experience in passing AWS Certified Cloud Practitioner

+Time length to prepare for the exam: 3 Weeks

+AWS Experience I have: Less than 6 months

+AWS Exam details: Passed AWS Certified Cloud Practitioner 2020

+Exam Experience: Exam topics covered in cloud practitioner exam:

+1. AWS Support Plans (Questions around selecting right support plan based on scenario. )
+2. The 5 Pillars of the AWS Well-Architected Framework (very important topic for the exam)
+3. AWS Billing and Pricing (AWS Organization, Consolidated Billing, Tagging, TCO calculator, Cost Explorer, AWS Budgets)
+4. AWS Security (Artifact, Many questions around Shared Responsibility Model, AWS Inspector)
+4. AWS Cloud Concepts

 # Folder Structure

 ```